 Our monthly parent's support group meetings are held one Saturday of each month, except for July and August.
 Due to insurance regulations, we are not permitted to have children under 12 attending the meeting.
 Nursing babies are permitted though.
 You do not need to be a member of our group to attend a parent support group meeting.
 See Meetings page for this year's meeting dates and topics.
 See Location for meeting location.

-Our group consists of approximately 180 families from Kitchener, Waterloo, Elmira, and the surrounding area.
+Our group consists of over 200 families from Kitchener, Waterloo, Elmira, and the surrounding area.
 We meet together regularly to encourage and support one another in our God-given task of educating our children spiritually and academically according to the inspired Word of God defined as the Historical Canon of the Old and New Testaments.
 We aim to do this by: regular support group meetings; sharing of information and resources; education and social group activities.

 Registered members of our group receive: